Skip to main content

 • Syria

-When President Biden officially signed the PACT Act into law, he and VA Secretary McDonough announced that the rollout period for certain presumptive conditions for covered veterans would be waived.
 Initially, these presumptions were effective upon the date of enactment of the PACT Act only for certain conditions, while presumptions for other conditions would become effective on a rolling basis over the next few years.
-Now, with this new rollout plan, the presumption for all conditions are effective from the date the PACT Act was signed (August 10, 2022) and VA will begin adjudicating these claims as soon as January 2023.
-Veterans should know, however, that newly eligibly claimants will not get retroactive benefits back to the date of their original claim unless they are filing a claim for DIC benefits.
+With the updated rollout plan, however, the presumption for all conditions became effective from the date the PACT Act was signed (August 10, 2022) and VA has since begun adjudicating these claims.

 burn pits

-How VA Rates Skin Conditions
+How Does VA Rate Skin Conditions?

 VA rates skin conditions under 38 CFR § 4.118, Diagnostic Codes 7800-7833.
 A number of skin conditions are rated based on the amount of skin that is affected.
 VA’s rating schedule proposes two ways to determine this: calculations and estimations.